prebid/Prebid.js-packager/README.md

 The manifest file contains a description of how to find the various parts of a Prebid.js browser bundle by listing where those parts can be found on the local filesystem (relative to the manifest file).
-* `main` includes the location to the `prebid-core.js` file.
+* `main` includes the location of the `prebid-core.js` file.
 This file includes all the core code for running Prebid.js.
-* `modules` will contain a list of every module available for the package (not all listed in this example for brevity's sake) and the location of where it can be found on the filesystem if you wish to include them.
+* `modules` will contain a list of every module available for the package (not all listed in this example for brevity's sake) and the location of where they can be found on the filesystem if you wish to include them.
 * `code` will contain a list of all the external code that was listed in the Packager configuration file for this package and its resultant location on the filesystem should you wish to include it.
 * `postfix` is a string of code that should be included at the end of a manually created bundle.
 This is the command